stevahnes/stevanussatria.com/frontend/docs/about.md

 Outside of work, I enjoy **cycling**, **practicing yoga**, and **going to the gym**.
 The [longest ride](https://www.strava.com/activities/11811566357) I've completed was a 120km loop around Singapore.
 My most challenging ride to date was a triple climb of [Page Mill Rd, Pescadero, and Tunitas Creek](https://www.strava.com/activities/12183241879) in the Bay Area.
 I also enjoy playing the **piano** casually.
 During the COVID-19 lockdowns, I challenged myself to record **30 covers in 30 days**, which I compiled into a [playlist on SoundCloud](https://soundcloud.com/stevanus-satria/sets/piano-covers).

-Whether I’m cycling, playing piano, or building software, I love tackling challenges, learning new things, and creating experiences that matter.
+Whether I'm cycling, playing piano, or building software, I love tackling challenges, learning new things, and creating experiences that matter.
 Want to learn more or have a conversation about products, tech, or hobbies?
-Get [Advocado](/) to help you drop me a note!
+Get <ContactChatLink message="I'd like to get in touch with Steve!">Advocado</ContactChatLink> to help you drop me a note!